vbier/habpanelviewer/app/src/main/assets/help.md

 reloads the current page.

+#### TO_FRONT

+brings the app into foreground.

+Can be used if you also have other apps running on the device which hide HPV.

 #### CAPTURE_CAMERA

 captures a photo with the front camera of the device and sends it to an openHAB *Image item*.